 To ensure that it is ably qualified, assessments of its abilities in line with best practice are undertaken confirming that the Committee is well suited and equipped for such responsibilities.

-Members of the Committee will undergo regular training when required to ensure the Committee is effective in its role in advising the Commissioner and the Chief Constable.
+Members of the Committee undergo regular training to ensure the Committee is effective in its role in advising the Commissioner and the Chief Constable.

-Internal and Audit
+Internal Audit

 The system of Internal Audit is a primary tenet of corporate governance and is the joint responsibility of the Commissioner and Chief Constable.
 The provision and maintenance of an effective Joint Internal Audit Service, has been delegated to the Chief Finance Officer (CFO).

 The Audit Committee oversees the provision of this service, reviewing associated plans and work outputs.

-Every 5 years the standards of Internal Audit are assessed against the Public Sector Internal Audit Standards (PSIAS) and an external assessment of Internal Audit against the PSIAS standards was undertaken in 2017/18.
-The results of the assessment were positive and the service continues to undertake a self-assessment against the standards on an annual basis with the results reported to the Joint Audit Committee.
-In line with the five-year cycle, Internal Audit will be assessed against PSIAS during 2022/23.
+Every 5 years the standards of Internal Audit are assessed against the Public Sector Internal Audit Standards (PSIAS) and an external assessment of Internal Audit against the PSIAS standards was undertaken during 2022/23.
+The results of the assessment were positive with the service assessed as being fully compliant against the Standards.
+The service continues to undertake a self-assessment against the standards on an annual basis with the results reported to the Joint Audit Committee.

-During 2021/22 Internal Audit continued the approach of concentrating on the major risks faced by the PCC and the Force.
+During 2022/23 Internal Audit continued the approach of concentrating on the major risks faced by the PCC and the Force.
 The approach has allowed the Commissioner to have increased confidence in the governance, risk management and control processes.
+A mid-year review of the Internal Audit Plan was undertaken to ensure the audits remained focussed on the key risk areas.
+Regular updates on progress against the audit plan and key findings arising are provided to the Commissioner.

-In the construction of the Internal Audit plan for the year ahead, consultation has taken place with senior managers to ensure the areas of greatest risk are prioritised.
-The initial Internal Audit plan agreed for 2021/22 was changed during the year to incorporate new risks areas and remove audits where the risks had significantly reduced.
+In the construction of the Internal Audit Plan for the year ahead, consultation has taken place with senior managers to ensure the areas of greatest risk are prioritised, however, due to the Force implementing a new operating model in early April 2023, the plan will inevitably need to remain flexible and responsive to any change in the risk environment.